matchID-project/matchID-project.github.io/datasets.md

 | safe       | True       | False         | doesn't use `_id` field to index, which can lead to doubles when retrying |
 | chunk_search|*connector value* | *any number*  | number of row for search queries when using fuzzy join |

+The big challenge with elasticsearch datasets with scaling is the possibility of tunning.